brycecherry75/ADF4355/README.md

 power level (1-4 in 3dBm steps from -5dBm) and calculation timeout in mS - returns an error code

 setrf(frequency, R_divider, ReferenceDivisionType, ReferenceInputType): set the reference frequency, reference divider R, reference frequency division type (ADF4355_REF_(UNDIVIDED/HALF/DOUBLE) and reference frequency input type (ADF4355_REF_SINGLE_ENDED/ADF4355_REF_DIFFERENTIAL) - default is 10 MHz/1/undivided/single ended - returns an error code - this is required for initialization and will also set the charge pump current defined by the ChargePumpCurrent float

+setCPcurrent(current_in_mA_floating): set charge pump current in mA (default of 0.9 mA is recommended by manufacturer for lowest spurs)

 WriteSweepRegs(*regs): high speed write for registers when used for frequency sweep (*regs is uint32_t and size is as per ADF4355_RegsToWrite